hashgraph/hedera-improvement-proposal/README.md

    - HRC: This type of proposal is a Hedera “request for comment” - HIPs under this distinction require elaboration or commentary from the core Hedera team before recategorizing or moving forward with the proposal.

 - An Informational HIP - This type of proposal provides general guidelines or information to the Hedera Hashgraph community, but does not propose a new feature.
 Informational HIPs do not necessarily represent Hedera Hashgraph community consensus or recommendation, and so users are free to ignore Informational HIPs.

+- A Process HIP - This type of proposal includes any changes that affect the Hedera development process.
+Process HIPs are similar to Standard HIPs but modify tools and software beyond just the core Hedera Hashgraph protocol.
+Proposals of this category are typically more than simple recommendations, often requiring users to pay attention and make subsequent changes to additional software.
+Because of the impact in the Hedera development process, these proposals often require a community-based consensus.
+Examples include but are not limited to: developer guidelines, changes to an existing decision-making process, and changes to the tools or environment used in Hedera development.

 ## Qualifications